myhdl/myhdl/doc/source/manual/rtl.rst

 .. _mode-seq_t2

-In some cases the second form is required but generall the first template is concise with out loss of generality and the *functional code* is more prominent.
+In some cases the second form is required but generally the first template is concise without loss of generality and the *functional code* is more prominent.

 Example